Excitation-Energy Transfer and Vibronic Relaxation through Light-Harvesting Dendrimer Building Blocks: a Nonadiabatic Perspective: Potential Energy Surfaces and Stationary Properties

 Finally, let us stress that the previous steady-state spectroscopy results also serve as a validation for the choice of selected normal modes for our reduced model. \textit{A priori} identifying the optically active modes gives a minimal set to be included if one wants a correct description of the initial state upon sudden excitation. \textit{A posteriori} calculation of the stationary spectra validates the description of the PES around the FC geometry (and the MECI if nonadiabatic effects are observed).

-In the following sections, we discuss real-time dynamics for the same sudden excitations.
+The criteria for validating our model are based on stationary properties only, such as contributions to the branching plane or contributions to the stationary vibronic spectra.
+We note that more involved ways of selecting the electronic states and normal modes of vibration have been proposed, for instance with a systematic self-consistent optimization procedure through both trajectory-based and quantum dynamics simulations .\cite{gomez_surface_2019}